-The Center for Instruction, Technology & Innovation (CiTi) administrative budget includes the following items:
+The Center for Instruction, Technology & Innovation (CiTi) administrative budget includes the following items: Board of Education expenses including: board meetings & trainings, contractual items including policy services, conferences and travel, association dues, expenses for the clerk and officers of the board, and supplies.
+District Superintendent's office expenses including: the salary and benefits of the District Superintendent supplementary to amounts paid by New York State, clerical support salaries, travel expenses, supplies, equipment and contractual expenses associated with leadership and operation of the office.
+General Administration expenses including: costs relative to the offices of human resources, administrative services, and business office functions (i.e., accounting, accounts receivable and payable, bidding & purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, general staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreements, audits and business operation platforms.
+Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e., custodial & maintenance, technology support, public relations, etc.), operational insurances, legal fees, interest expenses for short term (RAN) borrowings, and the total charge for health insurance provided to retirees from all CiTi programs.
+As applicable, also included would be needs assessment, planning and public information expenses including: costs associated with conducting surveys and operational evaluations, development, printing, and distribution of newsletters, brochures and media material for the CiTi.

-Board of Education expenses including: board meetings & trainings, contractual items including policy services, conferences and travel, association dues, expenses for the clerk and officers of the board, and supplies.
+Contact:

-District Superintendent's Office expenses including: the salary and benefits of the District Superintendent supplementary to amounts paid by New York State, clerical support salaries, travel expenses, supplies, equipment and contractual expenses associated with leadership and operation of the office.
+Michael Sheperd

-General Administration expenses including: costs relative to the offices of Human Resources, Administrative Services, and Business Office functions (i.e., accounting, accounts receivable and payable, bidding & purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, general staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreements, audits and business operation platforms.
+Assist.
+Superintendent for Administrative Services

-Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e.: custodial & maintenance, technology support, public relations, etc.), operational insurances, legal fees, interest expenses for short term (RAN) borrowings, and the total charge for health insurance provided to retirees from all CiTi programs.
+963-4260

-As applicable, also included would be Needs Assessment, Planning and Public Information expenses including: costs associated with conducting surveys and operational evaluations, development, printing, and distribution of newsletters, brochures and media material for the CiTi.
+msheperd@CiTiboces.org

-Capital Projects & Rent
+Capital Projects & Rent - CoSer 002

 According to Education Law (1950)(4)(b) and Commissioner's Regulations 170.3(b), each of the component districts is allocated a proportionate share of costs included in the capital budget.
-These costs are allocated in the same manner as the administrative budget (i.e.: based on RWADA without regard to participation levels in elective services that each district may request).
+These costs are allocated in the same manner as the administrative budget (i.e., based on RWADA without regard to participation levels in elective services that each district may request).
 However, there is no requirement for a vote, as in the administrative budget.